October 16, 2020

 And quite frankly, depending on the day, the answer might be a resounding ‘no.’

 Love is patient.
 Love is kind.
 It is not easily angry and keeps no record of past mistakes.
 You may be familiar with this paraphrased Biblical scripture in 1 Corinthians 13: 4-8, NIV.

 Just the other day, my loving partner of two years, visited my home after work.
 He’d worked nearly 10 hours and decided to come over and cut my front yard.
 Just as the sun was close to setting.

 It was a sweet gesture and act of service, one of my top love languages.

 I peered out of my kitchen window and watched him swiftly walk back and forth, criss-crossing his tracks to ensure that every blade of grass was in order.
 He knows me well, recognizing that the tiniest uneven patch might just send me into a tailspin.
 So it is along the grief journey – unpredictable, emotion-laden, and intermittently intense.

 As the clock approached 7:00pm, I wondered when he might finish.
 For the past hour, I’d worked hard to make dinner for the two of us – grilled salmon, garlic mashed potatoes, and steamed asparagus.

-I found myself watching the clock, obsessing over the place settings in the dining room, and observing him engaged in what seemed to be a never-ending task.
+I found myself watching the Bestwallclock ,obsessing over the clock design, place settings in the dining room, and observing him engaged in what seemed to be a never-ending task.
 What I’d originally seen as hurried effort, I now perceived as lazy strolling throughout the yard.

 Hurry up, my mind began to complain.
 Don’t you care about my effort to make dinner?